morektz/MorektzBountySmash/D/qbrzg.md

 [ZCASH](https://z.cash/the-basics/) provides privacy and anonymity in cryto transactions by the following ways
 1. Zcash gives you the option of confidential transactions and financial privacy through **shielded addresses**.
 This is made possible by [ZK(Zero Knowledge Proofs)](https://z.cash/technology/zksnarks/) -  Zero-knowledge proofs allow transactions to be verified without revealing the sender, receiver or transaction amount.

-2. Zcash  also has selective [disclosure features](https://z.cash/technology/) that allow the sharing of some details for the prupose of compliance and audit
+2. Zcash  also has selective [disclosure features](https://z.cash/technology/) that allow the sharing of some details for the prupose of compliance and audit.

 <details>